Modred the Mystic: Fictional character biography

 Modred eventually manages to gather all the pages of the Darkhold, beating the Knights of Wundagore's emissary, Quicksilver, to them.
 He then returns to Mount Wundagore, kills all the knights and captures Quicksilver.
 Reading the Darkhold, Modred transferred Chthon into Quicksilver's body, as his soul was trapped within the Darkhold itself, all the while, causing a massive chaos cascade that engulfed the Earth.
 Once the ritual was complete, the very power of the Darkhold was transferred into Modred's very being and Chthon was resurrected.
 Outside, they see a new team of Avengers, led by Henry Pym.
 Though Chthon didn't regard the ragtag team as a threat, Modred was not willing to take any chance.
 While his master ran around the Earth, altering the effects of the cascade to his will, Modred ambushed the Avengers inside Wundagore.
 However, he was knocked unconscious by Iron Man.

 As part of the All-New, All-Different Marvel, Modred was in Toronto at the time when he was approached by Warrior Woman of Earth-21195.
 He agreed to grant Warrior Woman whatever she desired.
 Modred later joined up with the Myriad alongside Warrior Woman.

 During the Civil War II storyline, Modred tells Warrior Woman that he paid a visit to Ulysses Cain disguised as Crystal who told him that the Myriad can be enhanced if they can get the Atlanteans on their side.
 First, Warrior Woman will have to resurrect Namor.

 Powers and abilities

 Modred's powers are a result of the manipulation of the forces of magic, and possession by the demon Chthon.
 Modred has superhuman stamina and durability.
 He has the ability to manipulate magical forces for a variety of effects, including levitation, control of the elements, creation of mystic shields and energy projection.
 He can also cast any spell contained in the Darkhold.
 Modred loses both his sanity and his knowledge of magic when no longer possessed by the demon Chthon.

 Modred is trained in magical lore, and has an extensive knowledge of magical lore, especially spells contained in the Darkhold, the repository of mystical lore compiled by the demon Chthon.

+Reception

+Adam Barnhardt of ComicBook.com expressed interest in seeing Modred the Mystic in Agatha All Along.
+He highlighted the character's connection to Chthon, which was referenced in Doctor Strange in the Multiverse of Madness, suggesting that this link could make Modred the Mystic a fitting addition to the show's mystical themes.